Gun Fetish

 Psychology

 The appeal draws on mastery of a demanding skill, appreciation of mechanical design and history, collecting behaviour, a sense of self-reliance or security, and belonging to a community.
-Origins are typically cultural and familial rather than developmental, and the interest is widespread among lawful hobbyists.
+Origins are usually cultural and familial rather than developmental, and the interest is widespread among lawful hobbyists.
 Because it is non-sexual, the sexological literature on fetishism does not apply to it; the term overlaps only by coincidence of vocabulary.

 Prevalence & culture

 In prevalence terms it is a large and highly visible interest in some regions and far smaller in others, reflecting differing laws and cultural norms: substantial in the United States and parts of Europe, marginal where private firearm ownership is tightly restricted.
-Online communities, industry media, museums, and organised shooting sports give it considerable cultural visibility relative to other collecting hobbies; search-interest proxies reflect a sizeable, sustained hobby and collecting base, and lay references are careful to distinguish this non-sexual gun-culture fixation from a sexual fetish.
+Online communities, industry media, museums, and organised shooting sports give it considerable cultural visibility relative to other collecting hobbies.
+Search-interest proxies reflect a sizeable, sustained hobby and collecting base, and lay references are careful to distinguish this non-sexual gun-culture fixation from a sexual fetish.

 Safety, consent & law